yidiq7/MLGeometry/README.md

 ## Recent Changes

-MLGeometry has been updated to be compatible with the lastest version of TensorFlow and Keras 3, and it can now be installed directly from PyPI.
+The backend of MLGeometry has been switched to 'JAX' from 'Tensorflow' due to the flexibility `JAX` provides and the current trend in the ML community.
 If you prefer the older version, please check the 'Using and Older Version' section below.

 ## Installation

-### Prerequisites

-MLGeometry requires Python 3.11 and TensorFlow (>=2.16).

-Install TensorFlow by following the official installation guide: [TensorFlow Installation](https://www.tensorflow.org/install).

-On Linux with GPU, TensorFlow can be installed by

-    pip install 'tensorflow[and-cuda]'

-### Installing MLGeometry

 You can install MLGeometry using one of the following methods:

-#### Via PyPI
+### Via PyPI

-    pip install MLGeometry-tf
+    pip install MLGeometry-JAX

-*Note: Use "MLGeometry-tf" with a suffix when installing via pip.*
+*Note: Use "MLGeometry-JAX" with the suffix when installing via pip.*

-#### Directly from Github
+### Directly from Github

     pip install git+https://github.com/yidiq7/MLGeometry.git

-#### Using an Older Version
+### Using an Older Version

-If you prefer to use an older version of MLGeometry based on Tensorflow 2.12 and Keras 2, you can check out the previous release (v1.1.0) here: [Version 1.1.0 Release](https://github.com/yidiq7/MLGeometry/releases/tag/v1.1.0).
+If you prefer to use an older version of MLGeometry based on Tensorflow 2.16+ and Keras 3, you can check out the previous release (v1.2.1) here: [Version 1.2.1 Release](https://github.com/yidiq7/MLGeometry/releases/tag/v1.2.1).
+For an older version based on Tensorflow 2.12 and Keras 2, check [Version 1.1.0 Release](https://github.com/yidiq7/MLGeometry/releases/tag/v1.1.0).
 Follow the installation instructions provided in that release's documentation.
 The compatible versions of Python and CUDA can be found [here](https://www.tensorflow.org/install/source#gpu).

 ## [Sample jupyter notebook](https://github.com/yidiq7/MLGeometry/blob/main/Guide.ipynb)